finbourne/lusid-sdk-java-preview/sdk/docs/LegalEntitiesApi.md

 # **deleteLegalEntityProperties**
 > DeletedEntityResponse deleteLegalEntityProperties(idTypeScope, idTypeCode, code, propertyKeys, effectiveAt)

-[EXPERIMENTAL] Delete Legal Entity Properties
+[EXPERIMENTAL] DeleteLegalEntityProperties: Delete Legal Entity Properties

 Delete all properties that belong to the given property keys of the legal entity.